How do you prepare for a branding session you ask?

 From helping my clients plan their branding sessions with me, to having my very own branding sessions, I can tell you that it takes time and effort.
 What I can also tell you is it’s worth every single second!
-Branding photos are great to use on social media and help keep your feed uniform.
-They are also beneficial for your website, my smiling face on the about page sure gets a lot of views and it’s one of my top viewed website pages!
+Branding photos are great to use on social media and help keep your feed cohesive.
+They are also beneficial for your website; my smiling face on my about page sure gets a lot of views and it’s one of my top viewed website pages!

-The first thing you need to know when preparing for your branding session is: WHAT IS YOUR BRAND IDENTITY?
+The first thing you need to know when preparing for your branding session is: YOUR BRAND IDENTITY?

 Your logo, brand colours, visuals, brand voice, ideal client, and brand values are all part.
 These will come into play when it’s time to figure out how to prepare for your branding session.
 For my personal branding sessions, I want my images to feel fresh, light, and bubbly.
 This is a direct translation of my brand identity, and who I am personally.
 If I had dark and moody images, they wouldn’t reflect or compliment my brand.

 The second step is to know exactly why you’re doing a branding photoshoot.

 Is it because you need an updated headshot?

 Do you need more content for social media?

 Have you been taking all of your own photos but don’t have the time now?